jbellsey/redux-model-utils/README.md

 // => {userID: 0, preferences: {colorScheme: 'dark', fontSize: 'small'}}
 ```

-This function will probably be used in your reducer for every action that uses
+You will probably use these two functions (`copyAndAssign`, `copyAndMerge`)
-a property that isn't an array.
+in your reducer for almost every action.
 Here is a more complete example that has a string
 and an array of objects in the store:

 ```javascript